Resources for the NSQHS Standards

 This workbook contains examples of evidence and reflective questions for each of the actions in the NSQHS Standards to help health service organisations prepare for an assessment.

 These matrices are designed to provide health service organisations with a framework to assess and address risks in their organisation.

 These monitoring tools allow health service organisations to assess current status of implementation of the NSQHS Standards and then track their progress towards full implementation.
 These tools should be used together with the relevant NSQHS Standards guide fact sheets and the accreditation workbook.

 Video tutorials for the monitoring tools

 Two video tutorials are available to assist health service organisations with using the monitoring tool:

 The National Model Clinical Governance Framework and fact sheets

-This guide was designed to provide a consistent national framework for clinical governance that is based on the National Safety and Quality Health Service Standards.
+This guide provides a consistent national framework for clinical governance that is based on the NSQHS Standards.
 The Commission has not printed hard copies of this booklet.
 Files for commercial printing are available upon request.